-A huge teen party delayed a Massachusetts school’s reopening.
-Two parents have now been charged.
+An alcohol-filled teen party delayed a Massachusetts school’s reopening.
+Two parents have been charged for hosting it.

 Police tried to contact the parents of many of the teens at the party, but they soon discovered that at least 13 had given them fake names.
 About 15 other teens disappeared into the woods, police said.

 Those dozens of unidentified drinkers were a problem for health officials and school administrators.
-Even though there were no known covid-19 cases at the party, the school would have needed to quarantine everyone there to safely reopen.
+Even though there were no known novel coronavirus cases at the party, the high school would need to quarantine everyone there to safely reopen.

 “Due to the lack of information of who attended the event and the inability to consult directly with those students, the risk to the school community cannot be adequately assessed,” the Town of Sudbury Board of Health said in a statement.